carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 ----------------

 The regression tests are small pieces of code that test a specific feature of LLVM or trigger a specific bug in LLVM.
-They are usually written in LLVM assembly language, but can be written in other languages if the test targets a particular language front end (and the appropriate ``--with-llvmgcc`` options were used at ``configure`` time of the ``llvm`` module).
-These tests are driven by the 'lit' testing tool, which is part of LLVM.
+The language they are written in depends on the part of LLVM being tested.
+These tests are driven by the :doc:`Lit <CommandGuide/lit>` testing tool (which is part of LLVM), and are located in the ``llvm/test`` directory.

-These code fragments are not complete programs.
-The code generated from them is never executed to determine correct behavior.

-These code fragment tests are located in the ``llvm/test`` directory.

 Typically when a bug is found in LLVM, a regression test containing just enough code to reproduce the problem should be written and placed somewhere underneath this directory.
-In most cases, this will be a small piece of LLVM assembly language code, often distilled from an actual application or benchmark.
+For example, it can be a small piece of LLVM IR distilled from an actual application or benchmark.

 ``test-suite``
 --------------